-When teachers were asked what they told their students about life high school, their replies included sharing expectations with students that they need to make a plan to pursue education after high school.
+When teachers were asked what they told their students about life after high school, their replies included sharing expectations with students that they need to make a plan to pursue education after high school.
 As one teacher said,

 We just put it out there that we just assume that they’re all going to college.
 Our seniors fill out their information every year from the time they are freshman.
 It’s like a plan and with it there is an expectation of what they are going to do after high school.